minasmike/minasmike/README.md

 - 👋 Hi, I’m @minasmike
 - 👀 I’m interested in programming in general
-- 🌱 I’m currently taking CS50 course
-- 💞️ I’m looking to collaborate on any project that may help me help you further my understanding of programming and software engineering
+- 💞️ I’m looking to collaborate on any project that may help me help you further my understanding of programming.
 - 📫 How to reach me:- i can be reached by email menelikmichael@gmail.com

 <!---